Shizhen-ZHAO/Gran_LT/README.md

 ## Data preparation

 We adopt `torchvision.datasets.ImageFolder` to build our dataloaders.
-Hence, we resort all datasets (ImageNet-LT, iNat18, Places-LT, CIFAR) as follows:
+Hence, we resort all datasets (ImageNet-LT, iNat18, Places-LT) as follows:

 ```shell
 /path/to/ImageNet-LT/